A critical neurotransmitter that controls functions such as memory, attention, sleep, heart rate, and muscular activity.

 One of the four subdivisions of the cerebral cortex.
 The parietal lobe plays a role in sensory processes, attention, and language.

-A movement disorder caused by death of dopamine neurons in the substantia nigra, located in the midbrain.
+A movement disorder caused by the death of dopamine neurons in the substantia nigra, located in the midbrain.
 Symptoms include slowness of movement, muscular rigidity, and walking and balance impairment.

 Peripheral Nervous System